 Fill out the form using Adobe Acrobat Reader or Adobe Acrobat Pro.
 You can download Adobe Acrobat Reader for free here.
 Do not fill out Form 433-B (OIC) in a browser or another application, it often does not come out properly or has saving issues.
 Make sure you can save the form before proceeding.
 Make sure you are connected to a working print and print a test page if you cannot save the forms.
 You do not want to spend all your time filling it out only for it not to print or save correctly.

 Fill It Out the Best You Can

 Form 433-B (OIC) should be completed as accurately as possible.
-When you come across areas you are not totally sure on, use your best estimate.
-Explain in the cover letter that you used your best estimate for the situation if you are not sure on the item’s accuracy.
+When you come across areas you are not totally sure about, use your best estimate.
+Explain in the cover letter that you used your best estimate for the situation if you are not sure about the item’s accuracy.

 Completing 433-B (OIC) Section by Section

 Here we go through the entire form section by section with pictures and written explanations.
 Below you can watch the video below and it goes step by step through the entire form.
 You can see the written guide below the video on which the video is based.

 Post your questions below in the comment section and they will get answered!

 This section is very basic, everything is self-explanatory for the most part, but I will go over the not-so-obvious sections and add special recommendations.